Search by product name or hair type/concerns

 Beyond intrinsic aging, extrinsic aging caused by sun, smoking, and other environmental damage can accelerate collagen deterioration in your scalp in the same way it does in your face and other parts of your body.
 Scalp skin becomes thinner because the elastin and collagen layers disconnect.

-Because hair grows from your skin, taking collagen supplements like Better Not Younger's Skin and Scalp Collagen Gummies may contribute to improved hair growth and scalp hydration.
+Because hair grows from your skin, taking collagen supplements like Better Not Younger's Skin and Scalp Collagen Gummies may contribute to improved hair health and scalp hydration.

 According to an eight-week collagen supplementation study, 69 women, ages 35-55, found that collagen supplements taken every day enhanced skin elasticity significantly in older women and positively influenced skin moisture levels.